Introducing Producers

 array of producers.

-s, a producer is triggered whenever anything that it observe
+Similar to views, a producer is triggered whenever anything that it observes

 anything in todosById changes, this producer is executed.
 Whenever status of any